Machine Learning for Electron-Scale Turbulence Modeling in W7-X: Abstract

 \section{Abstract}

-Constructing reduced models for turbulent transport is essential for accelerating profile predictions and enabling many-query tasks such as uncertainty quantification, parameter scans, and design optimization.
-This paper presents machine-learning-driven reduced models for Electron Temperature Gradient (ETG) turbulence in the Wendelstein 7-X (W7-X) stellarator.
-Each model predicts the ETG heat flux as a function of three plasma parameters: the normalized electron temperature radial gradient ($\omega_{T_e}$), the ratio of normalized electron temperature and density radial gradients ($\eta_e$), and the electron-to-ion temperature ratio ($\uptau$).
-We first construct models across seven radial locations using regression and an active machine-learning-based procedure.
-This process initializes models using low-cardinality sparse-grid training data and then iteratively refines their training sets by selecting the most informative points from a pre-existing simulation database.
-We evaluate the prediction capabilities of our models using out-of-sample datasets with over $393$ points per location, and $95\%$ prediction intervals are estimated via bootstrapping to assess prediction uncertainty.
-We then investigate the construction of generalized reduced models, including a generic, position-independent model, and assess their heat flux prediction capabilities at three additional locations.
-Our models demonstrate robust performance and predictive accuracy comparable to the original reference simulations, even when applied beyond the training domain.
+Constructing reduced models for turbulent transport is essential for accelerating profile predictions and enabling many-query tasks such as parameter exploration, uncertainty quantification, and design optimization.
+This work investigates machine-learning-driven reduced models for Electron Temperature Gradient (ETG) turbulence in the Wendelstein 7-X (W7-X) stellarator.
+We develop physics-guided scaling laws to predict the ETG heat flux at seven radial locations as functions of three key plasma parameters: the normalized electron temperature gradient ($\omega_{T_e}$), the ratio of normalized electron temperature and density gradients ($\eta_e$), and the electron-to-ion temperature ratio ($\uptau$).
+The model coefficients are determined through regression combined with an active learning strategy.
+The procedure initializes the scaling laws using low-cardinality sparse-grid training data and iteratively enriches the training set by selecting maximally informative samples from an existing simulation database.
+The predictive performance of the models is assessed using out-of-sample datasets comprising more than $393$ points per radial location.
+Using the coefficients identified at the seven training radial locations, we further derive regression-based parameterizations for the scaling-law coefficients as functions of radial position.
+The resulting models are then evaluated at three additional radial locations not used during training, including both interpolation and moderate extrapolation cases.
+Overall, our reduced models demonstrate good predictive performance and achieve accuracy comparable to the original reference simulations, including in interpolation and moderate extrapolation regimes.
+An important finding is that a single radius-independent model cannot adequately describe ETG transport across the W7-X core, suggesting the presence of geometry-dependent physics not captured by the present formulation.